-I am by no means the first scholar to remark on the connection between play and art—Kant’s Critique of Judgment connects the two.
-Kant inspired a rich debate that includes the Schlegels, Novalis, Schelling, and especially Schiller’s conception of a ‘play drive’ in On The Aesthetic Education of Man.
-This debate continues to ramify: many of the twentieth-century figures I mention above are profoundly influenced by these texts.
-Within the analytic tradition, Kendall Walton uses childhood games of make-believe as a model for representational art.
-His theory has had immense impact: almost every major figure in analytic aesthetics in the last twenty years has felt the need to respond to it (Levinson, Carroll, Gaut, and Currie, among others).
+Clearly, other scholars have remarked on the connection between art and play.
+Kant’s Critique of Judgment connects the two, and Kant inspired a debate that includes August and Friedrich Schlegel, Novalis, Schelling, and especially Schiller’s conception of a “play drive” in On The Aesthetic Education of Man.
+This debate continues to ramify: Gadamer, Derrida, Fink, and others in the continental tradition have made use of the concept of play.
+In the analytic tradition, Kendall Walton uses childhood games of make-believe as a model for representational art.
+His theory has had immense impact: almost every major figure in analytic aesthetics in the last twenty years has felt the need to respond to it.

-To my mind, neither of these strands of thought yet incorporates a sufficiently rigorous analysis of the nature of games and play.
-For example, Walton and his interlocutors focus primarily on the ‘make-believe’ part of ‘games of make-believe’, leaving the notion of a ‘game’ relatively unexplored.
-By failing to explore the game-like nature of artworks more seriously, this literature misses an opportunity—an opportunity my research on Wittgenstein, for whom games are a central and varied trope, puts me in a position to make good.
-To take just one example, the distinctive power of the theatre comes into view when, instead of investigating the kind of make-believe the audience may or may not be engaged in, we direct our attention to the transformative power of theatre as a magic circle or play space.
+To my mind, neither of these strands of thought incorporates a sufficiently rigorous analysis of games and play themselves.
+For example, Walton and his interlocutors focus primarily on the “make-believe” part of “games of make-believe,” leaving the notion of a game relatively unexplored.
+By failing to explore the game-like nature of artworks more seriously, this literature misses an opportunity—one which my research on Wittgenstein (for whom games are a central trope) puts me in a position to make good.
+To take one example, the distinctive power of the theatre comes into view when, instead of investigating the kind of make-believe the audience may or may not be engaged in, we direct our attention to the transformative power of theatre as a magic circle or play space.
 Although my primary ambition in the next year or so is to flesh out some of this thinking in the form of journal articles, I intend to develop a book-length project on the relation between art and play within the next five years.

 Humans and Other Animals

 I have an additional long-standing interest in animals and the complicated ways in which animal lives are entwined in our own.
 They’re food, they’re friends, they’re pests, they’re experimental fodder, they’re the subjects of myths and children’s stories.
-Also, humans are animals.
-I’m gripped both by the ethical question of how we ought to treat non-human animals and the spiritual question of what sort of self-understanding is reflected in our ethical response.
+And they’re us: humans are animals.
+I’m gripped by questions about how we ought to treat non-human animals and by what sort of self-understanding is reflected in this ethical response.

-Straightforward answers to these questions often elide what I take to be the more fundamental problem regarding animals: because our attitudes toward them are so complex and conflicting, it is far from clear how we’re supposed to approach thinking about these questions.
-I’ve found productive spurs to my own thinking not only in both the analytic (Cora Diamond, Mary Midgley) and continental (Derrida, Heidegger, Merleau-Ponty, Hans Jonas) traditions, but also outside the philosophical tradition altogether.
-J. M. Coetzee’s The Lives of Animals provocatively raises the question of whether philosophers are even appropriately equipped to think honestly about animals.
+Straightforward answers to these questions often elide what I take to be the deeper problem concerning animals: because our attitudes toward them are so complex and conflicting, it’s unclear how we’re supposed to think about these questions.
+I’ve found productive spurs to my thinking in both the analytic (Cora Diamond, Mary Midgley) and continental (Derrida, Heidegger, Merleau-Ponty, Hans Jonas) traditions, and also outside philosophy.
+J. M. Coetzee’s The Lives of Animals provocatively raises the question of whether the traditional philosophical toolkit is even appropriately equipped to think honestly about animals.
 And for reflections on our own animality, I’d be hard pressed to name a philosopher who probes as deeply as Kafka.
-In another disciplinary direction, I’ve found that basic knowledge of biology is an indispensable remedy for many of the clumsy generalizations one sometimes finds in the philosophical literature.